amosavian/FileProvider/README.md

 ### Fetching Contents of File

-There is two method for this purpose, one of them loads entire file into NSData and another can load a portion of file.
+There is two method for this purpose, one of them loads entire file into `Data` and another can load a portion of file.

 ```swift
 documentsProvider.contents(path: "old.txt", completionHandler: {